 When is RRSP Season?

-Not only is it important to understand what your RRSP contribution limits are, it’s also helpful to understand when RRSP season is.
+Not only is it important to understand what your RRSP contribution limits are, but it’s also helpful to understand when RRSP season is.
 The deadline to contribute to your RRSPs is March 1st of each year.
-Any money contributed to an RRSP before March 1 count as though they were made during the previous tax year
+Any money contributed to an RRSP before March 1 counts as though they were made during the previous tax year